 At the Principato di Lucedio careful attention is given to each step of the rice growing process, ensuring a sustainable and pristine growing environment.
-Young rice shoots are planted at the end of April.
-The fields are then flooded to create a blanket of protection for the young rice plants by regulating the temperature and protecting them from an eventual late Spring frost or any other environmental adverse conditions.
+Certified seeds are planted at the end of April.
+The fields are then flooded with water from melted Alpine snow caps to create a blanket of protection for the plants by regulating the temperature and protecting them from an eventual late Spring frost or any other environmental adverse conditions.
 The rice starts to grow quickly though mid-Summer, when golden clusters of rice kernels form on each stalk.
 Careful monitoring from this point is crucial to prevent the rice from developing infestation or disease.
 The late hot days of Summer develop the kernels to plump perfection and the rice stalks begin to bend with their heavy weight kernels.
 The fields are drained in late August and the rice is harvested in mid-September before the first Autumn rains.
 The rice is left to dry for about two months in the ancient barns and buildings of the Principato.
 Countess Rosetta Clara keeps the rice in its protective husk until orders are received.
 This guarantees a ‘fresher’ product.
 The rice kernels are first milled using a rice huller to remove the outer husks of the gain (chaff).
 At this point, the product is brown rice.
 The milling is then continued, removing the rest of the husk and the germ(bran), thereby creating white rice.

 Countess Rosetta Clara is an excellent cook and teaches cooking classes at the Principato di Lucedio, in a modern demonstration kitchen.
 Having a perfectly cooked risotto at her home is one of the greatest gastronomical pleasures of Italy.
 A stop at the Principato di Lucedio estate is a must for anyone visiting Piedmont and the Torino area.
 If you would like to include a visit as part of your gastronomical tour, please contact the estate via the website to schedule your visit.